 Pedestrian crossings exist, making it easier for pedestrians to cross roadways.
 During your driving test, the examiner will pay close attention to how you approach pedestrian crossings to ensure that you are approaching them safely.
 Due to the strict requirements of examiners, learner drivers are frequently caught out on pedestrian crossings during the driving test, and it is a regular reason for failure.

 In this post, we’ll go over the different types of crossings in UK you can see, as well as how to approach them effectively to help you pass your driving test.
-Moreover, taking our Driving Theory test is also an effective way to get familiarized with the actual test then pass your exam the first time.
+Moreover, taking our Driving Theory test practice is also an effective way to get familiarized with the actual test and then pass your exam the first time.

 Equestrians can ride their horses across the road next to people using a pegasus crossing (also known as an equestrian crossing).
 The appearance of an equestrian/horse on the control panel will indicate if it is a pegasus crossing.
 There are also two control panels, one for pedestrians at standard height and the other for mounted equestrians two meters above the ground.